 - Nature and applicability of the research project (e.g. innovation, commercialization, entrepreneurial, sustainable, etc.).

 Scholarships will be awarded in two equal installments, at the start of the project and upon completion.
-The supervisor will be asked to complete and sign a mid-project confirmation stating that the project has begun and is on track for completion as anticipated.
+The supervisor will be required to complete and sign a mid-project confirmation stating that the project has begun and is on track for completion as anticipated.

 - A short final report from the student will need to be submitted prior to the release of the final payment.

 - Failure to complete the project (including submitting the required reports and presenting the work at the annual showcase), will result in the final payment being withheld.